 The Valley City Police Department has been designated by VCSU as the official office for campus crime and emergency reporting.
 VCSU strongly encourages the accurate and prompt reporting of crimes.
-Accurate and prompt reporting ensures police are able to evaluate, consider and send timely warning notices.
+Accurate and prompt reporting ensures police can evaluate, consider, and send timely warning notices.